 If this price is a problem, there are bound to be other options soon (if not already).

 One reason I love DriftRock, though, is that they have a suite of products.
-In particular, I use this along with DriftRock Flow (aff. link) to sync my email Custom Audiences to Infusionsoft.
+In particular, I use this along with DriftRock Flow (aff. link) to sync my A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. to Infusionsoft.

 If you think that you’re a good fit for DriftRock Lead Response, go here to learn more or sign up for a demo.
 They’ll even give you a discount if you use my link!